X-linked Recessive: Red-Green Color Blindness, Hemophilia A

 There is a 50% chance that daughters carry the gene and can pass it to the next generation.
 There is a 50% chance that a daughter will not carry the gene and, therefore, cannot pass it on.
 There is a 50% chance that sons do not have the gene and will be healthy.
 However, there is a 50% chance that a son will have inherited the gene and will express the trait or disorder.

 What are some of the different types of X-linked recessive conditions?

 Examples of X-linked recessive conditions include red-green color blindness and hemophilia A:

 Red-green color blindness.
-Red-green color blindness simply means that a person cannot distinguish shades of red and green (usually blue-green).
-Their visual acuity (ability to see) is normal.
-There are no serious complications; however, affected individuals may not be considered for certain occupations involving transportation or the Armed Forces where color recognition is required.
+Red-green color blindness means that a person cannot distinguish shades of red and green (usually blue-green), but their ability to see is normal.
+There are no serious complications; however, those affected may not be considered for certain occupations involving transportation or the Armed Forces where color recognition is required.
 Males are affected more often than females, because the gene is located on the X chromosome.